 Be vague about your injuries.

-If you've been in a serious Maryland auto accident, you may not yet know the extent of your injuries.
 Avoid giving the insurance adjuster too many details about your injuries or current health status.
 For example, if you tell them you are feeling "pretty good," they could use that statement to argue that you were not badly hurt after all.

 Instead, be vague when discussing your injury and tell the adjuster you will give them a copy of your doctor's assessment once it is complete.